Declaration of principles

 Socialism is an internationalist ideology, but our internationalism is different than that of capitalism.
 We do not want to go to war against the working class of other countries, who are forced to fight for the interests of their capitalists.
 A nation which oppresses another nation cannot be free itself.
 The CJB sides with the oppressed people who are victimised by wars of robbery, in solidarity with socialist and progressive forces in resisting countries.
 Our present task is to fight imperialism here in the Netherlands.

 - We demand that the Netherlands withdraws from NATO, the military organisation led by the US and the EU, which constantly drags our governments into criminal wars for imperialist and neo-colonial interests, as in past interventions in Yugoslavia, Afghanistan, Iraq, Libya, and Syria.

-- We condemn and fight against the clandestine political/military intervention and the media propaganda war against anti-imperialist and progressive governments like Bolivia and Venezuela.
+- We condemn and fight against the clandestine political/military intervention and the media propaganda war for imperialist gains.

 - We condemn the constant war drums against Russia, China, Iran, and others, and the rush towards a large-scale war.